 Every year, hundreds of Catholic students from across Canada gather for a dynamic experience of faith and worship.
 Rise UP! is the most exciting of all the National student conferences – often held in fantastic venues in beautiful cities and packed with fantastic speakers.

+This year’s conference will be held in Ottawa, Ontario from December 28 – January 1.
 We hope to take a good size group this year, so join in on this opportunity to make new friends, explore a great city and rise up in your faith.

 For more information please click on the Catholic Christian Outreach website under Student Links

 Christian Culture Lecture Series